Back to all posts

 The magic of Ashiatsu Deepfeet Bar Therapy lies in its ability to apply consistent, deep pressure across large muscle groups.
 This helps to release chronic tension, stretch shortened muscles, and improve circulation without the sharp discomfort that can sometimes come with traditional deep tissue work.
 By using overhead bars for balance and control, your therapist can tailor the pressure perfectly to your needs, ensuring a massage that is both profoundly effective and wonderfully relaxing.
 Let’s look at exactly how this technique works to soothe your back pain.

-Applying Deep, Consistent Pressure
+Delivering Deep, Consistent Pressure

 One of the biggest differences you’ll notice with Ashiatsu is the quality of the pressure.
 Because the therapist uses the broad surface of their foot, the pressure is distributed evenly over your muscles.
 This method allows for very deep muscle work without the sharp, poking feeling you might get from a thumb or elbow.
 For back pain, this is a game-changer.
 Instead of targeting one tiny trigger point at a time, your therapist can address entire muscle groups at once, encouraging them to release and relax.
 This broad, consistent compression feels incredibly grounding and is highly effective at melting away widespread tension in the back, shoulders, and glutes.

-Using Gravity to Lengthen and Stretch Muscles
+Using Gravity to Lengthen Your Muscles

 Ashiatsu therapists are masters of using gravity as a tool.
 By using their body weight, they can create long, gliding strokes that stretch and lengthen tight muscle fibers and fascia.
 Imagine your spine gently decompressing as the muscles along it are elongated.
 This process helps create space between your vertebrae, which can relieve pressure on nerves and discs that contribute to back pain.
 The long, deep strokes, often helped by gravity, feel both therapeutic and restorative.
 This stretching action not only provides immediate relief but also helps improve your posture and flexibility over time, making you less prone to future pain.

-Reaching the Deepest Layers of Muscle
+Reaching the Deepest Muscle Layers

 Chronic back pain often stems from tension held in the deepest layers of your muscle tissue.
 Ashiatsu is exceptionally good at reaching these deep muscles to release stubborn knots and adhesions.
 The sustained pressure helps to stimulate blood flow, improving circulation and promoting the delivery of fresh oxygen and nutrients to your muscles.
 This enhanced circulation is vital for healing, as it helps flush out metabolic waste and reduce inflammation that can cause pain.
 By addressing the root cause of the tension, our massage services can provide significant and lasting relief from even the most persistent back issues.